-2. Test the level of stabilizer (cyanuric acid) and raise to at least 35 ppm.
+2. Test the level of stabilizer (cyanuric acid) and raise to around 35 ppm.
 Stabilizer is slow dissolving.
 We recommend putting it in a sock or nylon and tying it off to the ladder where it can dissolve slowly over a few days.
 Squeeze the sock multiple times a day until it is all gone.

 3. Add chlorine shock.
 Most likely your chlorine level is zero and the pool is full of organics which need to be neutralized.
 Start by dissolving 1.5 Kg of shock in a bucket and adding it to the pool.
 Check the chlorine the next day.
 If it is zero again, repeat the process.
 Continue every day until the chlorine residual is 2ppm or higher.